sharife/golden-thread/site/content/productions/at-the-periphery.md

         Princeton University and received her MFA from Birkbeck, University of London. www.eringilley.com
       name: Erin Gilley
+    - bio: >-
+        Evren Odcikin is a San Francisco-based freelance theatre director.
+        Recent credits include KISS by Guillermo Calderón at Shotgun Players, and the world premiere of Mona Mansour’s WE SWIM, WE TALK, WE GO TO WAR at Golden Thread.
+Other credits: the world premiere of MJ Kaufman’s SENSITIVE GUYS at InterACT (Barrymore Recommended), I CALL MY BROTHERS by Jonas Hassen Khemiri at Cleveland Public Theatre; Saïd Sayrafiezadeh’s AUTOBIOGRAPHY OF A TERRORIST, and Kevin Artigue’s THE MOST DANGEROUS HIGHWAY in the World (6 BATCC nominations, including best director) at Golden Thread; I CALL MY BROTHERS (TBA Awards nomination for Outstanding Direction) and INVASION! by Jonas Hassen Khemiri and
+        \[410]GONE by Frances Ya-Chu Cowhig (Production Notebook feature in American Theatre Magazine) at Crowded Fire.
+A graduate of Princeton, Evren was named a “Theatre Worker to Watch” by American Theatre Magazine in 2016, awarded a 2015 National Directors Fellowship by the O’Neill.
+        Odcikin.com
+      name: Evren Odcikin
     - name: ''
       text: >-
         **Cast:** _Sultane Ayla Yarkut\*, Tamar Leila Rosa, Azad Zaya Kolia,